yashsahugtx/skype-docs/Skype/SDN/articles/connection-element-qualityendpointtype-complextype-skype-sdn-2-2-c.md

 (QualityEndPointType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Connection type such as "wired" or "wireless".

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information